 Note: For clarification, the distinction between items b) and c) above is as follows.
-Item b) refers to the case in which a student has a single discipline four-year major and has subsequently satisfied the requirements for a second major within a double major degree.
-Item c), on the other hand, refers to the case in which a student has a single or double discipline four-year degree and subsequently satisfies all of the requirements for a new single major four-year degree.
-It should be noted that the requirements for a second major within a double major degree are generally far less stringent than the requirements for the major within a single discipline four-year degree.
+Item b) refers to the case in which a student has a single discipline 120 credit major and has subsequently satisfied the requirements for a second major within a double major degree.
+Item c), on the other hand, refers to the case in which a student has a single or double discipline 120 credit degree and subsequently satisfies all of the requirements for a new single major 120 credit degree.
+It should be noted that the requirements for a second major within a double major degree are generally far less stringent than the requirements for the major within a single discipline 120 credit degree.